StevenWeir038/Scientia-Geographia-Quiz/README.md

 moving on, even if they are unsure of the answer.
 As a developer we have to try to account for every behaviour however.

 ## Unfixed Bugs
 All known bugs have been addressed.
-UPDATE - review yaynay not not defaulting to "unanswered"
+Please provide feedback to those I may have missed to improve the application.

 ## Browsers
 STILL TO COMPLETE